eic/tutorial-setting-up-environment/_episodes/02-eic-shell.md

 ```
 - The install script will search for several components that are required (see the prerequisites):
   - which operating system you are running (linux and mac are supported),
-  - whether you have singularity or docker installed (see prerequisites),
+  - whether you have singularity/apptainer or docker installed (see prerequisites),
   - whether you have access to the Cern VM file system at `/cvmfs` (typically available on clusters, and can be easily installed on individual linux systems, see https://cernvm.cern.ch/fs/).
 - If you are on a system that requires downloading the full container (up to 10 GB), this may take a while and no progress bar is shown.
 - The install script will create a new file `./eic-shell` which will start the `eic-shell` environment, i.e. the EIC standard environment.